 A two-unit course designed to help you master and properly utilize the California rules of evidence.
 Practical work will empower and propel victory at trial with both judge and jury.
 You will use the evidence code, brain cognition theory, hands-on practice, research, and experiential and spontaneous problem solving skills during actual trial situations to ensure that your story prevails.
 You will gain comfort, expertise and the expansive ability to improvise, adapt and overcome the unexpected events that occur during trial.
 This course counts toward completion of the Experiential Learning Requirement.
-Prerequisite(s): LAW 804 Evidence & LAW 899B Trial Advocacy.
+Prerequisite(s): LAW 804 Evidence & LAW 899B Trial Advocacy or LAW 899F Advanced Trial Advocacy.